ethan4768/blog/src/content/bookmarks/2024-12/system-design-101.md

 The following are some of the most popular data structures used for indexing data:

 * Skiplist: a common in-memory index type.
 Used in Redis
-* Hash index: a very common implementation of the “Map” data structure (or “Collection”)
+* Hash index: a very common implementation of the "Map" data structure (or "Collection")
-* SSTable: immutable on-disk “Map” implementation
+* SSTable: immutable on-disk "Map" implementation
 * LSM tree: Skiplist + SSTable.
 High write throughput
 * B-tree: disk-based solution.
 Consistent read/write performance
 * Inverted index: used for document indexing.
 Used in Lucene